reinaldoarrosi/MaskedEditText/README.md

 # MaskedEditText for Android
+## ***WARNING***
+This fork was retooled for an internal project and has not been tested at all for anything but the use cases I needed it for

 This is a masked edit text widget for Android.
 It handles copy and paste, cursor positioning without being super slow or doing complicated things.